What is the name of the form of government? Form of government

-The form of government is the basis for determining the structure of the device and the functioning of the country.
-The basic scheme of the form of government is enshrined in the Constitution of many countries of the world.
-For modern Russia establishing an optimal hierarchy of power is topical issue, since the country is characterized by complex economic, administrative-territorial, religious and national issues.
-It is impossible to build a rule of law state until these problems are solved.
+The form of government is the basis for determining the structure and functioning of the country.
+The basic scheme of the form of government is enshrined in the Constitution of many countries around the world.
+For modern Russia establishing an optimal hierarchy of power is topical issue, since the country is characterized by complex economic, administrative-territorial, religious and national problems.
+It is impossible to build a rule-of-law state until these problems are resolved.

-The form of government of the state is an important element of the structure of the country, which determines the system of authorities, the sources of their formation, powers, terms of action and the relationship of the elements of the state apparatus between themselves and the population. concept“form of government” is close to the definitions of “political regime” and “form of state structure”, however, they differ and have their own nuances.
-Together, these elements define full set characteristic features territorial-administrative and political structure of a certain country.
-The control form specifies:
+The form of government of the state is an important element of the country’s structure, determining the system of government bodies, the sources of their formation, powers, terms of action and the relationship of the elements of the state apparatus with each other and the population.
+Concept“form of government” is close to the definitions of “political regime” and “form of state structure,” however, they differ and have their own nuances.
+Taken together, these elements define full set characteristic features territorial-administrative and political structure of a certain country.
+The control form indicates:

-• the source of creation of the main organs of the state and their hierarchy;
+• the source of creation of the main bodies of the state and their hierarchy;

-• the relationship between the branches of government in general and their subdivisions;
+• the relationship between the branches of government as a whole and their subdivisions;

-• institutions of influence by citizens on power;
+• institutions of influence by citizens on government;

-The study of the main methods of government began in the ancient world.
-Aristotle, using the example of city-states, developed the main classification.
-At different stages of history, the form of government was endowed with a certain meaning: under feudalism, it reflected the structure of the inheritance of power.
-With the emergence and development of capitalism, which was accompanied by the complication of social relationships, the definition of the form of government has become much more important.
+The study of the basic methods of government began in the ancient world.
+Aristotle, using the example of city-policies, developed the basic classification.
+At different stages of history, the form of government was endowed with a certain meaning: under feudalism, it reflected the structure of inheritance of power.
+With the emergence and development of capitalism, which was accompanied by the complication of social relationships, the determination of the form of government acquired much greater importance.

-Modern political science distinguishes several main varieties of forms of government.
+Modern political science identifies several main types of forms of government.
 It is necessary to briefly list them:

 • monarchical;